ArthurGareginyan/rss-feed-icon-for-specificfeedscom/readme.txt

 == Installation ==
-Install "RSS Feed Icon for SpecificFeeds.com" just as you would any other WP Plugin.
+Install "RSS Feed Icon for SpecificFeeds.com" just as you would any other WordPress Plugin.

 Automatically via WordPress:

 1. Log into WordPress Dashboard of your website.
-2. Go to "Plugins" —> "add new plugins".
+2. Go to "`Plugins`" —> "`add new plugins`".
 3. Find this plugin and click install.
-4. Activate this plugin through the "Plugins" tab.
+4. Activate this plugin through the "`Plugins`" tab.

 Manual via FTP:

 1. Download a copy (zip file) of this plugin from WordPress.org.
 2. Unzip the zip file.
-3. Upload the unzipped directory to your website's plugin directory (/wp-content/plugins/).
+3. Upload the unzipped directory to your website's plugin directory (`/wp-content/plugins/`).
 4. Log into WordPress Dashboard of your website.
-5. Activate this plugin through the "Plugins" tab.
+5. Activate this plugin through the "`Plugins`" tab.

-After installation, a "SpecificFeeds”  menu item will appear in the “Settings" section.
+After installation, a "`SpecificFeeds`"  menu item will appear in the "`Settings`" section.
 Click on this in order to view plugin's administration page.

 [More help installing Plugins](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins "WordPress Codex: Installing Plugins")